SwapNest-Official/SwapNest/README.md

-# 🏫 UniBay - Campus Marketplace
+# 🏫 SwapNest - Campus Marketplace

 A modern, responsive campus marketplace platform built with React, Firebase, and Tailwind CSS.
 Connect students to buy, sell, rent, or donate items within their campus community.